jbilander/Amiga_DB23_video_adapter/README.md

     1. Motherboard has PAL oscillator and Adapter has NTSC oscillator = bridge JP1-pin with XCLKEN-pad
     2. Motherboard has NTSC oscillator and Adapter has PAL oscillator = bridge JP1-pin with OE-pad

+Please note, using a jumper-wire is completely optional, You can switch ECS Agnus in Early Startup menu or with software such as degrader and then ju only switch the external XLCK-enable or not via the switch on the cable plug.
+However it can be more convenient to have both tasks controlled from one single switch.

 ***